-- 28.3.1.4 Avoid activities that result in significant risk from natural hazard. - 28.3.1.5 Recognise that some areas that are already developed are now known to be subject to natural hazard risk and minimise such risk as far as practicable while acknowledging that the community may be prepared to tolerate a level of risk. - 28.3.1.6 Not preclude subdivision and development of land subject to natural hazards which do not: - a. accelerate or worsen the natural hazard risk to an intolerable level; - b. expose vulnerable activities to intolerable natural hazard risk; - c. create an intolerable risk to human life; - d. increase the natural hazard risk to other properties to an intolerable level; - e. require additional works and costs including remedial and maintenance works, that would be borne by the public.
+- 28.3.2.1 Avoid significantly increasing natural hazard risk. - 28.3.1.4 Avoid activities that result in significant risk from natural hazard. - 28.3.1.53 Recognise that some areas that are already developed are now known to be subject to natural hazard risk and minimise such risk as far as practicable while acknowledging that the community may be prepared to tolerate a level of risk. - 28.3.1.6 2.2 Not preclude subdivision and development of land subject to natural hazards whichwhere the proposed activity does not: - a. accelerate or worsen the natural hazard risk to an intolerable level; - b. expose vulnerable activities to intolerable natural hazard risk; - c. create an intolerable risk to human life; - d. increase the natural hazard risk to other properties to an intolerable level; - e. require additional works and costs including remedial and maintenance works, that would be borne by the public.